bcbio/bcbio-nextgen/docs/contents/configuration.rst

     variants is performed but all high quality variants pass.
   - ``upload_alignment`` turns off final upload of large alignment files.
   - ``pbgzip`` turns off use of bgzip with multiple threads.
+  - For quality control, you can turn off any specific tool by adding to ``tools_off``.
-  - ``coverage_qc`` turns off calculation of coverage statistics with samtools-stats and picard.
+    For example, ``fastqc`` turns off quality control FastQC usage. and ``coverage_qc`` turns off calculation of coverage statistics with samtools-stats and picard.
+See the :ref:`docs-config-qc` docs for details on tools.

 - ``tools_on`` Specify functionality to enable that is off by default: